ASIA WEEK 2018: A MULTI-DIMENSIONAL ART EXHIBITION

 Featuring seven galleries showcasing the work of artists from China, Korea, Japan, The Philippines and Nepal, the unique selling exhibition included contemporary work in a variety of disciplines – from mixed media, woodblock printing, painting and lithographs to glasswork, ceramics and stoneware – that merged tradition and modernity, craft and fine art.
 Design Centre, Chelsea Harbour’s famous architecture provided a dazzling space for an impressive rollcall of emerging and established names.
 These included:

-From Korea ceramic pieces from The Han Collection echoed Korean ceramicists’ ideals of simplicity and purity, both in new and ancient designs.
+From Korea, these ceramic pieces echoed Korean ceramicists’ ideals of simplicity and purity, both in new and ancient designs.
 These included those by pottery painter Oh Man-Chu and the famous ‘moon vase’ by Shin Gyung Kyun.

-South East Asian artists, represented by Singapore Art Garret Gallery (SAGG), included Singaporean watercolourists Ng Woon Lam and Don Low, renowned glass sculptor Ramon Orlina from The Philippines and Indonesian painters Indra Dodi and Hari Gita.
+These South East Asian artists included Singaporean watercolourists Ng Woon Lam and Don Low, renowned glass sculptor Ramon Orlina from The Philippines and Indonesian painters Indra Dodi and Hari Gita.

-Genrokuart explored female beauty and the history of pre-modern Japan with work by Katsutoshi Toya and
+Explored female beauty and the history of pre-modern Japan with work by Katsutoshi Toya

-Previously unseen in the UK, visitors could also view the Hugentobler Collection of Modern Vietnamese Art which featuredpaintings and drawings by two Vietnamese modernist masters, Bùi Xuân Phái and Nguyễn Tư Nghiêm.
+Previously unseen in the UK, visitors could also view this collection featuring paintings and drawings by two Vietnamese modernist masters, Bùi Xuân Phái and Nguyễn Tư Nghiêm.
 They belonged to a private collector who discovered Hanoi’s hidden art scene when he traveled to Vietnam in the early 1990s as the country was opening up.

 The inclusion of the NIO EP9 supercar quickened the pulse of design lovers and automotive collectors alike.
 Three acclaimed designers – Nicola Bianchi of David Collins Studio, Federica Barbon of Studio Indigo and Rabih Hage of Rabih Hage Studio – took part in a much anticipated, highly imaginative session that involved conjuring up the ultimate bespoke schemes for its interior and exterior.
 The session was moderated by Communications Consultant and TV Broadcaster Diana Binks.